What is behind the name Atelier Ludwigsburg-Paris?

 Who is eligible to participate in the Atelier Ludwigsburg-Paris?

 The year of continuous education is addressed to up-and-coming producers and distributors aged up to 30.
 It offers in-depth training with a European bias.
 If you have graduated from a film university or other relevant course, and have gained some professional experience in the film industry, we look forward to your application.
-The deadline for the academic year 2017/2018 is 31 May 2017.
+The deadline for the academic year 2018/2019 is 31 May 2018.
 If your application is positively received, we will invite you to Ludwigsburg for an entrance examination end of June 2021.
 The entrance examination in Paris is expected to take place in July.

 Applicants from all over the world